Datomic/datomic-tutorials/todo-app/part-2/todo-app/README.md

                 [:span {:class "badge text-bg-light"} item-status]]])]]]])]])))
 ```

-We define `db-example` because we are not going to query Datomic yet (patience).
+We define `db-example` because we are not going to query Datomic yet (patience!).
 It is great exercise to model how you want the result to be, that will guide you towards how to create the query and even show the strengths or areas of improvement in the schema model.
 For those familiar with basic HTML we are creating a table.
-To add the values, loop over the `db-example` which is a vector of maps, each map is a "List", inside the list we have `:list/items` and then loop again to render all the items for each list.
+To add the values, loop over the `db-example` which is a vector of maps, with each map a "List."
+Inside the list, we have `:list/items`.
+Then loop again to render all the items for each list.

-Let's glue all things together in one file `src/server.clj`
+Let's glue all things together in one file `src/server.clj`:

 ```clojure
 (ns server